Mean Value for Random Ideal Lattices: Hecke integration formula

 Here the $\tfrac{1}{2}$ may be replaced by any other real in the interval $( \frac{1}{2} , 1 )$. \end{corollary} \begin{proof} We want to evaluate the value of

 Note that this is not sensitive to whether $\ind_{[0,R]}(R)$ is $1$ or $\tfrac{1}{2}$ since the lattices where this number might differ are of zero measure in $\Ar(K)$.
-When $r_2 \geq 4$, we start seeing that because of Remark \ref{re:sigma_not_half} and Corollary \ref{co:asymptots_on_mellin}, the inverse Mellin transform decays at least with an inverse squared power along the imaginary axis.
-This permits us to use the contour shift argument of Corollary \ref{co:contour_shifting}.
+If the absolute value of the integrand of~\cref{eq:integran} as a function of $s= \tfrac{1}{2} + it$ has an asymptotic growth rate of $|t|^{-(1 + \epsilon)}$ for some $\epsilon> 0$, it permits us to use the contour shift argument of Corollary \ref{co:contour_shifting}.